quachjustin/BudgetBuddy/README.md

-Web application that helps keep track of spendings! #BudgetBuddy
+Web application that keeps track of spendings #BudgetBuddy